zhangzhichaolove/Ai-WeChat-Mini-Program/README_EN.md

-# WeChat Mini Program Project
+# A WeChat mini program project automatically written by AI.

 ## Project Overview
 This is a social networking application developed based on WeChat Mini Program, including features such as Moments, Personal Profile, Message Center, and more.